modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 activate MyProject
 ```

-or, from the command line, running `julia` with the [startup flag]((https://docs.julialang.org/en/v1/manual/command-line-interface/#command-line-interface)) `--project MyProject`.
+or, from the command line, running `julia` with the [startup flag](#Configuration) `--project MyProject`.
-Then packages you install will be detailed in the `Project.toml` file, which gives a high-level overview of the project, as well as its low-level `Manifest.toml` cousin, which encodes a detailed snapshot of the whole environment.
+After this, packages you install will be listed in the `Project.toml` file, which gives an overview of the project, as well as its low-level `Manifest.toml` cousin, which contains a detailed snapshot of packages and their dependencies.
-Sharing a project between computers with perfect reproducibility is as simple as sending a folder containing your code as well as a `Project.toml` and `Manifest.toml` so Julia can perfectly recreate the state of packages in the local environment.
+Sharing a project between computers is as simple as sending a folder containing your code as well as the `Project.toml` and `Manifest.toml`.
-When a project is shared, the recipient can simply `instantiate` the environment and have a perfect copy.
+With these files, the user can run `instantiate` in package mode and Julia can perfectly recreate the state of packages in the local environment.

 To add packages you can use the `add` command followed by any number of packages: